t0bt0b/t0bt0b/README.md

 # 👋 Hi, my name is @t0bt0b!

-I am currently a student studying electronics and computer science.
+I have an austrian degree in electronics and computer engineering, specialising in software, and now I'm off to university ;)
 - **Programming**, **Cybersecurity** and **Computer Networking** are my passion :P

 <!--- 👀 I’m interested in programming